 Applicants with Vocational Education and Training (VET) Study

-Applicants whose highest level of study since leaving secondary education is a complete Vocational Education and Training (VET) qualification are advised to seek entry into the Diploma of Education Studies.
+Applicants whose highest level of study since leaving secondary education is a complete Vocational Education and Training (VET) qualification are advised to seek provisional entry into the Bachelor of Education (Early Childhood and Primary).

 Applicants with Higher Education Study